Day 1 Depart UK

 - Accommodation: Bale Mountain Lodge, Bale Mountains, 3-nights on full board basis.

-- Accommodation: Awash Falls Lodge, Awash, 2-nights on full board basis.
+- Accommodation: Hara Langano Eco Lodge, Langano, 2-nights on full board basis.

-- Early this morning we will take a last walk in this fascinating and diverse park, in search of its abundant birds and mammals.
-We will then make our way up the western escarpment of the Rift Valley to Addis Ababa, in preparation for our flight home late this evening.
+- Early this morning we take a last walk along the shore of Lake Langano, in search of its abundant birds.
+We then make our way up the western escarpment of the Rift Valley to Addis Ababa, in preparation for our flight home late this evening.

 All prices are per person and include: